-Hot Lunch \$238.50 Hot Lunch \$243.80
+Hot Lunch \$236.55 Hot Lunch \$267.90

-Breakfast \$133.50 Breakfast \$136.50
+Breakfast \$136.95 Breakfast \$155.10

-Milk break \$44.50 Milk break \$45.50
+Milk break \$41.50 Milk break \$47.00

 Children may purchase breakfast and/or lunch daily.
-Menus will be posted on the District website, in the local newspaper, and in the Pointer Press.
+Menus will be posted on the District website, in the Pointer Press and directly emailed to each family.

-Breakfast is available beginning at 7:30 a.m. at the cost of \$1.50 per meal.
-Hot lunches, including milk, are available to all students at a per meal cost of \$2.65.
+Breakfast is available beginning at 7:30 a.m. at the cost of \$1.65 per meal.
+Hot lunches, including milk, are available to all students at a per meal cost of \$2.85.
 Money may be placed in the student's lunch account, as well as for milk, for those with a cold lunch from home.
 The per-carton milk price is the prevailing dairy charge.
 Milk this year is .50 per carton.
 Each student is issued a unique 4-digit breakfast/lunch code which they will type into the computer.
 The cashier will enter the student's breakfast/lunch meal choices with the purchase being automatically recorded and deducted from their account.

 Meals are required to be paid for in advance.
 Money should be deposited in each family's account to at least cover the cost of five meals (check or cash paid to the office or via online transaction through e-Funds).
-Payment notices are automatically sent via e-mail/phone message when the balance is \$15 or less.
+Payment notices are automatically sent via email/phone message when the balance is \$15 or less.
 Elementary parents with computer access are encouraged to use Skyward Family Access to sign up to receive low balance email notifications and to view balances online.
 Skyward Family Access can be found on the District website www.mineralpointschools.org under the Quick Links tab.

-Should your family account run to \$0.00 and your child(ren) need an unpaid lunch, we will allow for him/her to go through the regular food line once.
+Should your family account run to \$0.00 and your child(ren) needs an unpaid lunch, we will allow for him/her to go through the regular food line once.
 After the one time, he/she will be given a sandwich and milk.
 We could not think of having our children go hungry.